All Episodes

 Or somebody detonates a device on the municipal water plant and knocks it out of function.

-The beauty of this country, the reason that we haven't, we don't experience the ravages of diseases that they experience in the third world countries, is the fantastic sanitation system we've got in this country.
+The beauty of this country, the reason that we don't experience the ravages of diseases that they experience in the third world countries, is the fantastic sanitation system we've got in this country.

-And they've already shown that there's some major problems with Y2K and embedded processors.
+And they've already shown that there's some major problems with Y2K and embedded processors in the water purification plant.

-So, my advice to people is everybody, everybody should own a portable means of purifying water.
+So my advice to people is everybody, everybody should own a portable means of purifying water.

 And it's not expensive.